HexHive/ViDeZZo/README.md

 ABS_PATH_TO_CRASHING_POC`.
 Note that UBSAN bugs need to enable "halt_on_error" and the check of "runtime error".

++ 3.4 you may want to dump this poc and change it: run `DEFAULT_INPUT_MAXSIZE=10000000 ./videzzo_tool/videzzo-poc-gen -i binary -o text -O path/to/text path/to/poc` to deserialize a PoC to a plan text file.
+Modify the text file and then serialize it: `DEFAULT_INPUT_MAXSIZE=10000000 ./videzzo_tool/videzzo-poc-gen -i text -o binary -O path/to/poc path/to/binary`.

-+ 3.4 analyze this minimized PoC: Evaluate security impacts of crashes, fix bugs and verify, submit patches and discuss in communities.
-Apply for CVE and advertise if it is necessary.
++ 3.5 analyze the minimized PoC: Evaluate security impacts of crashes, report, discuss, and submit your patches.
+Apply for CVE and advertise if it is possible.
 See [this](https://github.com/HexHive/virtfuzz-bugs) project for more information.

-+ 3.5 modify this PoC to exploit the primitive capability: run `DEFAULT_INPUT_MAXSIZE=10000000 ./videzzo_tool/videzzo-poc-gen -i binary -o text -O path/to/text path/to/poc` to deserialize a PoC to a plan text file.
-Modify the text file and then serialize it: `DEFAULT_INPUT_MAXSIZE=10000000 ./videzzo_tool/videzzo-poc-gen -i text -o binary -O path/to/poc path/to/binary`.

 ## Advanced usage: Source code coverage profiling